kbrbe/beltrans-data-integration/data-integration/test/resources/data-integration-sparql/README.md

 ## Bibliographic data matching based on ISBN10

-* A manifestation from KBR, which should have matches via ISBN10 with a record from KBR, BnF and KB
-* A manifestation from KBR, which should have matches via ISBN10 with a record from KBR and BnF
-* A manifestation from KBR, which should have matches via ISBN10 with a record from KBR and KB
-* A manifestation from BnF, which should have matches via ISBN10 with a record from KBR, BnF and KB
+* A manifestation, which should have matches via ISBN10 with a record from KBR, BnF and KB (`KBR-BnF-KB`)
-* A manifestation from BnF, which should have matches via ISBN10 with a record from KBR and BnF
+* A manifestation, which should have matches via ISBN10 with a record from KBR and BnF (`KBR-BnF-000`)
-* A manifestation from BnF, which should have matches via ISBN10 with a record from BnF and KB
-* A manifestation from KB, which should have matches via ISBN10 with a record from KBR, BnF and KB
-* A manifestation from KB, which should have matches via ISBN10 with a record from KBR and KB
+* A manifestation, which should have matches via ISBN10 with a record from KBR and KB ('KBR-000-KB`)
-* A manifestation from KB, which should have matches via ISBN10 with a record from BnF and KB
+* A manifestation, which should have matches via ISBN10 with a record from BnF and KB (`000-BnF-KB`)
 * A manifestation with ISBN10 only found at KBR
 * A manifestation with ISBN10 only found at BnF
 * A manifestation with ISBN10 only found at KB

 ## Bibliographic data matching based on ISBN13

-* A manifestation from KBR, which should have matches via ISBN13 with a record from KBR, BnF and KB
-* A manifestation from KBR, which should have matches via ISBN13 with a record from KBR and BnF
-* A manifestation from KBR, which should have matches via ISBN13 with a record from KBR and KB
-* A manifestation from BnF, which should have matches via ISBN13 with a record from KBR, BnF and KB
+* A manifestation, which should have matches via ISBN13 with a record from KBR, BnF and KB (`KBR-BnF-KB`)
-* A manifestation from BnF, which should have matches via ISBN13 with a record from KBR and BnF
+* A manifestation, which should have matches via ISBN13 with a record from KBR and BnF (`KBR-BnF-00`)
-* A manifestation from BnF, which should have matches via ISBN13 with a record from BnF and KB
-* A manifestation from KB, which should have matches via ISBN13 with a record from KBR, BnF and KB
-* A manifestation from KB, which should have matches via ISBN13 with a record from KBR and KB
+* A manifestation, which should have matches via ISBN13 with a record from KBR and KB (`KBR-000-KB`)
-* A manifestation from KB, which should have matches via ISBN13 with a record from BnF and KB
+* A manifestation, which should have matches via ISBN13 with a record from BnF and KB (`000-BnF-KB`)
 * A manifestation with ISBN13 only found at KBR
 * A manifestation with ISBN13 only found at BnF
 * A manifestation with ISBN13 only found at KB